*H₂epom Nepōts

-A wide range of linguistic and cultural evidence attest the holy status of the terrestrial (potable) waters *h₂ep-, venerated collectively as "the Waters" or divided into "Rivers and Springs".
+A wide range of linguistic and cultural evidence attest the holy status of the terrestrial (potable) waters h₂ep-, venerated collectively as "the Waters" or divided into "Rivers and Springs".
 The cults of fountains and rivers, which may have preceded Proto-Indo-European beliefs by tens of thousands of years, was also prevalent in their tradition.
-Some authors have proposed *Neptonos or *H₂epom Nepōts as the Proto-Indo-European god of the waters.
+Some authors have proposed Neptonos or *H₂epom Nepōts as the Proto-Indo-European god of the waters.
 The name literally means "Grandson [or Nephew] of the Waters".
 Linguists reconstruct his name from that of the Vedic god Apám Nápát, the Roman god Neptūnus, and the Old Irish god Nechtain.
 Although such a god has been solidly reconstructed in Proto-Indo-Iranian religion, Mallory and Adams nonetheless still reject him as a Proto-Indo-European deity on linguistic grounds.

 In the Rigveda, the god Apám Nápát is envisioned as a form of fire residing in the waters.
 In Celtic mythology, a well belonging to the god Nechtain is said to blind all those who gaze into it.
 In an old Armenian poem, a small reed in the middle of the sea spontaneously catches fire and the hero Vahagn springs forth from it with fiery hair and a fiery beard and eyes that blaze as suns.
 In a ninth-century Norwegian poem by the poet Thiodolf, the name sǣvar niþr, meaning "grandson of the sea", is used as a kenning for fire.
 Even the Greek tradition contains possible allusions to the myth of a fire-god dwelling deep beneath the sea.
-The phrase "νέποδες καλῆς Ἁλοσύδνης", meaning "descendants of the beautiful seas", is used in The Odyssey 4.404 as an epithet for the seals of Proteus, which is directly analogous to the phrase *H₂epom Nepōts literally "Descendant of the waters".
+The phrase "νέποδες καλῆς Ἁλοσύδνης" ("'"), meaning "descendants of the beautiful seas", is used in The Odyssey 4.404 as an epithet for the seals of Proteus, which is directly analogous to the phrase *H₂epom Nepōts literally "Descendant of the waters".

 Indo-Iranian fire and water

 In one Vedic hymn Apām Napāt is described as emerging from the water, golden, and "clothed in lightning", which has been conjectured to be a reference to fire.
 His regular identification with Agni, who is described a number of times as hiding or residing in water, and comparison with other Indo-European texts, has led some to speculate about the existence of a Proto-Indo-European myth featuring a fire deity born from water.

-Other such mentions include the ninth-century Skaldic poem Ynglingatal, which uses the kenning sævar niðr 'kinsman of the sea' to refer to fire, and an old Armenian poem in which a reed in the middle of the sea spontaneously catches fire, from which springs the hero Vahagn, with fiery hair and eyes that blaze like sun.
+Other such mentions include the ninth-century Skaldic poem Ynglingatal, which uses the kenning sǣvar niþr 'kinsman of the sea' to refer to fire, and an old Armenian poem in which a reed in the middle of the sea spontaneously catches fire, from which springs the hero Vahagn, with fiery hair and eyes that blaze like sun.